 In order to improve its efficiency, and the quality of service customers receive, RS Components keeps moving in a Continuous Improvement culture

 RS has developed its own CI programme, benchmarked against some of the best around the world, and is pushing hard to embed this culture into every element of its business.
-“Continuous improvement is hugely important to RS & the Electrocomponents group,” says, Jo Faulkner, Vice President of Corporate Development at Electrocomponents.
-“We are in the process of rolling out CI into everything we do as a business – it’s a journey that not only improves the way we work but it also improves the customers’ experience.
-We look at things the customers want and need and deploy CI to solve these challenges.”
+“Continuous improvement is hugely important to RS & the Electrocomponents group,” says Keith Gautrey-Prue, Director for Group Continuous Improvement at Electrocomponents.
+“It’s all about creating the right mindset, skillsets and toolsets.
+CI is not extra work, but the way we work.”

 "CI is a continual journey, it needs to be led from the top and owned by all.
-There is always room to improve and work closer with customers and suppliers to deliver a win/win for all parties " Jo Faulkner, Vice President of Corporate Development for Electrocomponents
+There is always room to improve and work closer with customers and suppliers to deliver a win/win for all parties " Keith Gautrey-Prue, Director for Group Continuous Improvement at Electrocomponents

 Says Gautrey-Prue, “CI is a continual journey, it needs to be led from the top and owned by all.
 There is always room to improve and work closer with customers and suppliers to deliver a win/win for all parties.
 CI requires a mind-shift in the organisation, getting people to celebrate problems as opportunities to make things better for our customers, suppliers and employees.
 Creating this learning culture ensures we are never short of opportunities to drive the business forward and improve our service to our customers, better partner with our suppliers and in turn ensure we make amazing happen with our colleagues.

 “It always comes back to our core philosophy: mindset, skillsets, toolsets.”